t-madeley/tfidf_from_scratch/README.md

 ![tfidf_formula.png](images/tfidf_formula.png)

 **Note** We can optionally also follow the sklearn TF-IDF calculation using the below formula.
-This is done so I can evaluate and sense check my method against sklearn.
+This is done so we can evaluate and sense check my method against sklearn.

 ![](images/sklearn_idf_formula.png)

 # Solution

+I will explain the solution fully during the interview, however there is a brief summary below and I hope that the code is somewhat self documenting as well.

 The main components of the project are as follows: